 9. “Grow” an egg carton tree.

 Save those egg cartons!
 This simple project only requires a few supplies to make a recycled egg carton tree.

-One of our favorite Earth Day crafts has to be upcycling tires into comfy seating for your reading nook.
+One of our favorite Earth Day crafts has to be upcycling tires into comfy seating for our reading nook.

 Brown paper bags become eco-canvases for artwork and a perfect way to adorn fridges for Earth Day.
 Bonus points if you can source handled bags, because the handles serve as built-in artwork hangers.

 Take students outside to collect small rocks and pebbles.
-Have then arrange the rocks into a creative pattern of their choice.
+Have them arrange the rocks into a creative pattern of their choice.
 Get creative, and try for as many different designs as you can!
-Once you’re done, simply leave the rocks where you found them.
+Once you’re finished, simply leave the rocks where you found them.

 STEM and recycling go together wonderfully!
-This idea from Hello, Wonderful is a great way to challenge kids to make mazes or something else entirely.
+This idea is a great way to challenge kids to make mazes or something else entirely.

 Herald spring with this easy crowd-pleaser: the large plastic bottle bird feeder.
 This short video will teach kids how to get started constructing their feeders.

 Tin cans are easy to get your hands on, and they can go a long way in organizing supplies.
 Get your kids involved by having them help decorate the cans.
 They’ll really take ownership of this, which will hopefully help them want to keep supplies more organized.